 - these breaches amounted to serious or repeated interferences, or both, in the privacy of the users, in contravention of Section 13G of the Privacy Act.

-The Federal Court granted leave for the Commissioner to serve various documents on Facebook Inc in the US and Facebook Ireland in Ireland (in Australian Information Commission v.
-Facebook Inc).
-Facebook Inc subsequently filed an interlocutory application to set this aside, arguing that there was no prima facie case against it because it did not carry on business in Australia and did not therefore attract the extra-territorial operation of the Privacy Act.
+The Federal Court granted leave for the Commissioner to serve various documents on Facebook Inc in the United States and Facebook Ireland in Ireland (in Australian Information Commission v.
+Facebook Inc22).
+Facebook Inc subsequently filed an interlocutory application to set this aside, arguing that there was no prima facie case against it because it did not carry on business in Australia and did not therefore attract the extraterritorial operation of the Privacy Act.23

 The Court found that the Commissioner had established a prima facie case that Facebook Inc carried on business in Australia, which included providing services to Facebook Ireland.
 The Court determined that the following activities in particular did establish a sufficient prima facie case to warrant exposing Facebook Inc to litigation in Australia on the basis that Facebook Inc directly carried on business in Australia: